" describes the state of The DCU

 This is certainly not the full extent of the changes between Pre Crisis

 , but it does highlight some of the major characters.
-Additionally, one of the big issues with the Crisis on Infinite Earths was that, initially, almost nobody remembered the details of it, except for a minor supervillain who was ignored as insane
+Additionally, one of the big issues with the Crisis on Infinite Earths was that, initially, almost nobody remembered the details of it, except for the Psycho-Pirate, who was ignored as insane

 .
 The problem arose, however, that writers didn't necessarily agree on what did or did not happen, which began the cycle anew.